Dabz/ccloudexporter/README.md

+# Important information

+[Confluent Cloud Metric API](https://docs.confluent.io/current/cloud/metrics-api.html) will soon restrict the usage of grouping per partition.
+This change might break previous versions of ccloudexporter as they group all metrics per partition.
+Pull Request [#11](https://github.com/Dabz/ccloudexporter/pull/33) fixed this issue by removing the grouping per partition.

+We highly recommend upgrading to the latest version of ccloudexporter to avoid being impacted by this change.
+If you need partition granularity, we are working on a way to specify a whitelist of topics for which to expose metrics at the partition granularity.

 # Prometheus exporter for Confluent Cloud Metrics API

 A simple prometheus exporter that can be used to extract metrics from [Confluent Cloud Metric API](https://docs.confluent.io/current/cloud/metrics-api.html).